shashmeerkhan/amzonclone/README.md

 # Amazon Clone Website

 This is a simple **Amazon Clone Website** built using only **HTML** and **CSS**.
 It mimics the basic layout and design of Amazon's homepage.
+## Team
+Shahmeer khan: 1 ( 332477)
+Faizan : 2 ( 325405) not available
+Abdullah : 3 ( 284777) not available

 ## Features

 - Responsive design
-- Header with logo, search bar, and navigation
+- Header with logo,
 - Banner image
 - Product cards section
+- Deals page
-- Footer with useful links
+- Footer

 ## Technologies Used

 - HTML5
-- CSS3 (No frameworks used)
+- CSS3
+- Boostrap

 ## Folder Structure
 amazon-clone/